scottfox95/ScottFoxColorWizard/replit.md

 ## Recent Changes

-- **July 2025**: Switched from Image API to Responses API to match ChatGPT's multimodal approach - now processes uploaded images and text prompts together for more accurate results
+- **July 2025**: Modernized OpenAI integration to use Chat Completions API with image_generation tools instead of legacy DALL-E API calls.
+This provides better multimodal processing and matches ChatGPT's approach for more accurate coloring page generation.
+- **July 2025**: Added Sharp image processing for optimal 1024px resizing to reduce API costs and improve processing speed
 - **January 2025**: Updated to use OpenAI's latest gpt-image-1 model for improved image generation quality and better text rendering in coloring pages (replacing DALL-E 3)

 ## System Architecture